 My fiancé and I are getting married in July.
 We are 45 and 51 years old.
-This is his first marriage but not my first.
+This is his first marriage, but not my first.
 We have everything that we need and most of what we want.
-We are placing a note in the invitations indicating that we do not want gifts, but just want our guests to come celebrate with us.
+We included a note in our wedding invitations indicating that we do not want gifts, but just want our guests to come celebrate with us.

 If you have questions or comments about gift giving, baby shower, or wedding etiquette, please comment below or email [email protected].

 Emails in this column are received from readers.
 Emails may be edited for spelling, length and grammar, or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.